Robert Burns: Failing health and death

+After Burns' death

-Armour had taken steps to secure his personal property, partly by liquidating two promissory notes amounting to fifteen pounds sterling (about 1,100 pounds at 2009 prices).
-The family went to the Court of Session in 1798 with a plan to support his surviving children by publishing a four-volume edition of his complete works and a biography written by Dr. James Currie.
+Armour had taken steps to secure his personal property, partly by liquidating two promissory notes amounting to £15 (about £1,100 at 2009 prices).
+The family went to the Court of Session in 1798 with a plan to support his surviving children by publishing a four-volume edition of his complete works and a biography written by James Currie.
 Subscriptions were raised to meet the initial cost of publication, which was in the hands of Thomas Cadell and William Davies in London and William Creech, bookseller in Edinburgh.
 Hogg records that fund-raising for Burns's family was embarrassingly slow, and it took several years to accumulate significant funds through the efforts of John Syme and Alexander Cunningham.

 Burns was posthumously given the freedom of the town of Dumfries.
 Hogg records that Burns was given the freedom of the Burgh of Dumfries on 4 June 1787, 9 years before his death, and was also made an Honorary Burgess of Dumfries.

 Through his five surviving children (of 12 born), Burns has over 900 living descendants as of 2019.

+Removal of Burns' skull

+Armour died on 26 March 1834 and was interred into the Burns Mausoleum on 31 March 1834.
+The temporary reopening of the mausoleum provided an opportunity to exhume Burns body by a local group who believed in phrenology, a pseudo-science whose practitioners believed an individual's personality could be predicted by measuring the skulls.

+The night before Armour's funeral, the group was supposedly granted permission to exhume Burns's body by her brother, Robert Armour.
+They were led by Archibald Blacklock, a surgeon, and John McDiarmid, Dumfries Courier editor and phrenologist.
+Other group members included Adam Rankine, James Kerr, James Bogie, Andrew Crombie and their assistants.

+The group attempted to enter the mausoleum at 7pm, but there were many people present in the graveyard and they decided to try again later that evening.
+The skull was removed and taken to James Fraser, a local plasterer of Queensbury Street, Dumfries.
+The skull was later returned to the tomb.

+A plaster cast was sent to George Combe, a Scottish lawyer and practitioner of phrenology based in Edinburgh.
+Combe published a report about his findings, entitled 'Phrenological development of Robert Burns.
+From a cast on his skull moulded at Dumfries, the 31st day of March, 1834'.

+Number of plaster casts

+It is unknown how many casts were made by Fraser, with some sources reporting three were made.
+Six casts are known though some may be copies of the original cast.